U53RW4R3/RemoteKeyStrokes/README.md

 |   `nixhex`     |       Unix        | Outputting a hex encoded one liner in a variable then decodes with with `echo -e` to interpret the `\x` sequence character.|
 |  `outfilehex`  |      Windows      | Uses `Out-File` cmdlet to output the encoded hexdump file's content then decodes it with `CertUtil.exe`. |

-Transfer a file remotely when pivoting in a isolated network.
+Upload a file remotely when pivoting in a isolated network.
 If you want to specify the remote path on windows be sure to include quotes.
 By default it uses Powershell base64 to transfer files if not specified.
 This also includes droppers even if the size is large.
 Bear in mind it'll take time to complete the file transfer.

 ```
 $ rks -c "powershell.exe" -m dialogbox